 Our society has developed a variety of responses and judgements to touching.
 Even in North America, where touch happens less than in other cultures, it has been found that it’s effects are still profound.
 Our need for touch seems to be hard-wired into our biological systems.
 Humans can (up to 78% of the time) accurately communicate six common emotions by using touch only including anger, fear, disgust, love, gratitude, sympathy.
 This is the same accuracy as we have when decoding facial and verbal expressions of emotions.

-What do we mean by touch?
-According to a widely accepted evidence-informed program called Let’s Talk about Touching, positive touches are fun, caring or helpful.
-Touch, additionally, provides a physical cue for connection - both for the sender and the receiver.
+What do we mean by positive touch?
+Positive touches are fun, caring or helpful.
+Positive touch, additionally, provides a physical cue for connection - both for the sender and the receiver.

 STRESS & ANXIETY